Care Work & the Care Economy: Policies and International Labour Standards

 • Key concepts, definitions and approaches to the care economy and care policies;

-• ILO’s policy framework for decent work in care work including the 5 Rs: recognize, reduce, redistribute, reward and represent;
+• ILO’s policy framework for decent work in care work including the 5 Rs: recognise, reduce, redistribute, reward and represent;

-• An overview of international labour standards, policies, tools, actions and good practices to position care work at the core of a future with decent work and intersectional gender equality.
+• An overview of policies, international labour standards, tools, measures and good practices to position care work at the core of a future with decent work and intersectional gender equality.

 What will I learn?